sherlyazkiah/Mobile-Dev/codelab12_stream/stream_sherly/README.md

 **Explain the meaning of the code steps 13 to 15!**

-- Step 13 – Sending an Error into the Stream

-addError() sends an intentional error into the stream to test error handling.
+Step 13 sends an intentional error into the stream using addError(), allowing you to test how the stream handles error events.

-- Step 14 – Handling Errors with onError

-The onError callback catches the error and updates lastNumber = -1 so the UI stays safe.
+Step 14 uses the onError callback to catch that error and set lastNumber = -1, ensuring the UI remains stable.

-- Step 15 – Triggering the Error

-Random number generation is replaced with addError() to force an error and see the handler in action.
+Step 15 replaces the random number generation with addError() so the error is triggered intentionally and you can see the error handler working.

 <img src="img\q7.gif" width="250" alt="1" />